ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 );
 ```

 That said, the specific _keys_ of this map are _not_ necessarily the name of the member you have in mind.
 Index signatures don't _have_ names, for example.
 It's also easy to have a conflict between `get foo()` and a `foo` property.
-For this, `TypeMembersMap` provides two static methods: `static keyFromMember(member: TypeMemberImpl): string` and `static keyFromName(kind: TypeMemberImpl["kind"], name: string): string`.
+For this, `TypeMembersMap` provides two static methods:

+- `static keyFromMember(member: TypeMemberImpl): string` and
+- `static keyFromName(kind: TypeMemberImpl["kind"], name: string): string`

 The basic algorithm for creating a key is simple:

 1. If the member is a getter, add "get ".
 2. If the member is a setter, add "set ".